harshithtunuguntla/harshithtunuguntla/README.md

 ### Projects i'm working on

-I am working on development of a full stack website and small Machine Learning Projects.
+I am working on development of a full stack website and Small Machine Learning Projects.
 I also started 60Days Challenge for developing projects!
 (Wanna join me as a coding buddy, Hit me up!!!)

 ### Things I did previously